Harshith35/Employee_Web_Connect/README.md

-# Company Web Portal
+# Employee Connect Web Portal

+## About

-This web portal provides various features such as company news, HR policies, an interactive calendar, announcements, a music player, and more.
-It was developed as part of a company hackathon to showcase a dynamic and user-friendly interface for employees.
+Our web portal provides various features such as company news, HR policies, an interactive calendar, announcements, AI Chatbot, a music player, and more.
+It was developed as part of a company hackathon to showcase a dynamic and user-friendly interface for employees to connect with each other in order to grow together.

+An abstract overview of our portal:

+- Landing page
+  - Announcements
+  - Calendar with company and user specific holidays
+  - Company News
+- HR Policies page
+- AI Chatbot
+- Register/Login page
+- User Dashboard page
+- HR Query page
+- Job Portal page
+- Social Media page
+- Music Player